justjulieta/README-Generator/README.md

   README Generator

   ## Description
-  An application to help users create README files faster.
+  An application that helps users create README files.

   ## Usage
-  For anyone to use.
+  n/a

   ## Installation
-  Clone repo and follow simple instructions.
+  Clone repo and follow instructions.

   ## License
   ## This Project is covered under the following: